What is the Centennial QSO Party?

 |5.
 Scoring||11.
 W1AW Portable Operations|

-(0000Z, 1 January, 2014 - 2359Z, 31 December, 2014) W1AW will operate portable from each state and most territories throughout the year.
+(0000Z, 1 January, 2014 - 2359Z, 31 December, 2014) W1AW will operate portable from each state and many territories throughout the year.
 Each state will be activated twice so that if you miss one operation, you can pick-up the next.
-W1AW schedule coming soon.

-To count for points, all QSOs must be two-way (no cross-band or cross-mode), using CW, Phone (FM, SSB, AM, digital voice), and Digital (any digital mode, i.e. PSK31, RTTY).
-You may not work someone on three modes on the same frequency.
-QSOs must be made within the following bands (some bands show suggested frequencies for modes that are not allowed in the USA):
+To count for points, all QSOs must be two-way (no cross-band or cross-mode), using any of the modes CW, Phone (FM, SSB, AM, digital voice), or Digital (any digital mode, i.e. PSK31, RTTY).
+You are encouraged to work stations on each mode, but you may not work someone on three modes on the same frequency.
+QSOs must be made within the following bands (some bands show suggested frequencies for modes that are not allowed in the USA -- stations outside the USA may use these frequencies if they desire for the QSO Party):

 |160||1.800 – 1.843||1.843 – 1.900||1.800 - 1.843|